dali-lab/veridium/Assets/Scripts/Animations/README.md

 * `AnimSequence.cs` can chain audio and `AnimationBase` instances and children to create entire lectures

 ### Animations
-`AnimationBase` instance typically affect the GameObject they are attached to, but may occasionally cause behaviors on other objects, especially when one script needs to affect multiple GameObjects. `AnimationBase` children are named by convention "Anim_x", where x is the action that the animation performs.
+`AnimationBase` instances typically affect the GameObject they are attached to, but may occasionally cause behaviors on other objects, especially when one script needs to affect multiple GameObjects. `AnimationBase` children are named by convention "Anim_x", where x is the action that the animation performs.
 If the Animation is highly specific to one lecture, it should be named "Lec1_x", where the number denotes the lecture's identity.
 Highly specific animations should, however, be avoided.
 Animations should be small and modular, for example moving an object, adding a set of atoms to a structure, or highlighting one or more objects.
 Animations being small and modular increases the likelihood that they might be reused within a lecture or used for multiple lectures. `AnimationBase` has the following parameters:
 * `bool playOnStart`, whether the animation should start playing right away
 * `bool indefiniteDuration`, whether the animation should ever stop playing on its own
 * `float duration`, how long the animation should play before it stops.
 Ignored if `indefiniteDuration` is true